 People who live in or commute to Miami are used to driving here.
 They may drive aggressively.
 Always stay focused on the road ahead, and pay attention to the vehicles around you.
 Be ready to react and maneuver if the situation calls for it.
 If you are a hesitant or nervous driver, you may want to consider using a ride sharing service, public transportation or another option to get where you need to go.

 If you are involved in an accident in Miami, give our office a call today.
 We can review the details of your incident and advise you of your legal rights.
-Your first consultation will be held at no cost to you.
+Your first consultation with an experienced Miami car accident lawyer will be held at no cost to you.
 Feel free to contact us today.